tjr1974/Silk-Road-Legends-of-Wulin/documentation/optimize code notes.md

 If a function does not need to be asynchronous, avoid using async/await to reduce overhead.

 ## Optimize Game Loop
 In the game loop, ensure that only necessary updates are performed.
-For example, only update NPCs or players that have changed state.
+For example, only update npcs or players that have changed state.

 ## Memory Management
 Regularly clean up unused objects or references to prevent memory leaks, especially in long-running processes.